replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 To package the chart, we are going to run the `helm package` command.

 As mentioned above, this Helm Chart includes some dependencies.
 To ensure that these are included in this Chart, include the `-u` option.
 Also note that we are passing a `.` for the location of the chart.
-This is where the top level ```Chart.yaml``` file is located.
-For more details on this command, please refer to the [Helm Documentation](https://helm.sh/docs/helm/helm_package/#helm).
+This argument indicates the path to a directory containing the top level ```Chart.yaml``` file.
+For more details on `helm package`, please refer to the [Helm Documentation](https://helm.sh/docs/helm/helm_package/#helm).

 ```bash
 helm package -u .